-The Physical Education Department consists of nine dedicated and fully qualified teachers who are committed to the sporting development of all students.
+The Physical Education Department consists of eleven dedicated members of staff, ten of which are fully qualified teachers who are committed to the sporting development of all students.

 Key Stage 3

-Students receive 2 hours of high quality PE a week.
-The PE curriculum has traditionally been dominated by Games activities, with all students also participating in Gymnastics, Dance, OAA and Athletics.
+Students receive four hours of high quality PE over a two week cycle.
+The PE curriculum is extremely broad & diverse with students studying traditional Games activities, as well as, Gymnastics, Dance, and Athletics.
 In Year 7, students are taught in single gender and mixed ability groups.
-Whilst in Years 8 and 9 groups are organised by both gender and ability.
+Whilst in Years 8 and 9 groups are organised by ability.
 Assessments are also carried out for each activity studied.

 Key Stage 4

-In Key Stage Four, students receive two hours of high quality PE a week.
-The curriculum has traditionally been dominated by games activities, with students also participating in dance, gymnastics and athletics.
+In Key Stage Four, students still receive four hours of high quality PE over a two week cycle The curriculum is again broad and diverse, expanding on knowledge and skills learnt in KS3 focusing on Games, Dance and Athletics.
 The department is continually striving to offer a range of new and different activities in order to maximise participation and enjoyment.
 Physical Education can provide a valuable release from the increasing pressures and demands of examinations and coursework.